 The roadway around the northeast side of the Open Pit has been reduced to minimal size, and will be maintained for access to the Upper Cunningham Gulch area.
-Approximately 12 inches of caliche have already been added to access roads in and around the open pit.
-Some additional mulch and seed mix will be added to the area adjacent to the access roads and where needed to stabilize stormwater controls.
+Approximately 12 in. of caliche have already been added to access roads in and around the open pit.
+Some additional mulch and seed mix may be added to the area adjacent to the access roads and where needed to stabilize stormwater controls.
+As required by MMD, to prevent humans and wildlife from entering the pit area, an 8-ft-high chain-link fence buried 2 ft below ground where practicable, will be installed around the open pit perimeter.